-Nuremberg may be my new favorite small city, even ahead of Granada Spain, a place I met and fell for six months ago.
-Nuremberg just seemed like a place I could happily live in.
+The city just seemed like a place I could live happily ever after in.
 Cosmopolitan enough, but with a heady dash of quaint fairytale charm.

-The first districts of the town were St. Sebaldus and St. Lorenz, now each boasting a towering church.
+The first districts of the town were St. Sebaldus and St. Lorenz.
 The Jewish Quarter was then around Hauptplatz.
 The city walls were built in the 14th century.

 During their years in power, the Nazi party worked hard to prettify and renovate Nuremberg.
 It became a popular tourist attraction.

 On January 2, 1945, an Allied bombing attack destroyed most of Nuremberg’s old town.
-After the war, the city was rebuilt in its pre-war architectural style.
-Even though you know the charming buildings aren't all old, they charm nonetheless.
+After the war, the city was lovingly rebuilt in its pre-war architectural style.

 Nuremberg quickly came to grips with its ugly Nazi past.
 It was in Nuremberg that the trials of Nazi war criminals were held in Courtroom 600.

-Main Attractions and Things To Do In Nuremberg
+Top Attractions & Best Things To Do In Nuremberg

 1. Nuremberg Castle